arencrg/Vivixx-Term3-Week5/reactwithJamie/github_dashboard/README.md

     I used React-Materilize to try and make the app a bit more presentable.
 I only used Row, Col, CardPanel, and a  button + icon.

+        To install `react-materialize` as a dependency (so that it's always packaged in your app), type in `npm install --save react-materialize` or `yarn add react-materialize` in your Terminal/Powershell/GitBash/whatever.

 ### Usage

-Type `npm start` in your Terminal/Powershell or whatever you use, and it will open in `localhost:3000`
+Type `npm start` in your Terminal/Powershell/GitBash or whatever you use, and it will open in `localhost:3000`